matthewcpp/ezmidi/README.md

 ## Building

 ### Dependencies
 CMake 3.14 is reccomended to build ezmidi.
 If you are not interested in building iOS you can use CMake 3.11.
 The [Google Test](https://github.com/google/googletest) library is also required, and will be fetched automatically by CMake during project generation.
+On linux, you will need development files for alsa.
+For ubuntu, these are contained in the `libasound2-dev` package.

 ### Building on Windows, Linux, and OSX
 The library should build out of the box without any specific CMake configuration.